 - Handful of fresh basil, chopped

 - Salt and pepper, to taste

-Directions: In a large stockpot, saute garlic until soft and fragrant in 2 tablespoon of olive oil, about 2 minutes.
-Throw your meat in with the garlic and brown until meat has been thoroughly cooked through, about 5 minutes.
+Directions: In a large stockpot, sauté garlic until soft and fragrant in 2 tablespoon of olive oil, about 2 minutes.
+Throw your meat in with the garlic and brown until the meat has been thoroughly cooked through, about 5 minutes.
 Season with salt and pepper.
 Pour in the tomato paste, tomato puree, and seasoning, including the fresh basil.
 Stir to mix well.
-With the 6-ounce can from the tomato paste, fill that with water and pour it in the stockpot as well.
-Let mixture simmer, uncovered, for 2 or more hours, stirring occasionally.
+Fill the 6-ounce can from the tomato paste with water and pour it in the stockpot as well.
+Let the mixture simmer, uncovered, for 2 or more hours, stirring occasionally.
 Serve hot over fresh pasta.